yqi19/BEAR-official/README.md

  - [X] Release BEAR Benchmark with evaluation scripts
  - [ ] Release the official code of BEAR-Agent

+# 💻 Get access to benchmark data

+Our official benchmark is released at [<a href="https://huggingface.co/datasets/yqi19/BEAR-benchmark/tree/main"><strong>Link</strong></a>].
+The readme.md is organized for your agent to set up your evaluation scripts.

 # BibTex
 We would appreciate it if you find this work useful and consider citing it🎉!
 ```